tewarid/tewarid.github.io/_posts/2011/2011-01-05-binary-serialization-in-.net-using-reflection.md

     public static void Main()
     {
         byte[] data = { 0x0, 0x1, 0x0, 0x5, 0x01, 0x02, 0x03, 0x04, 0x05 };
+        MemoryStream stream = new MemoryStream(data);

         MemoryCopy.MemoryCopy copy = new MemoryCopy.MemoryCopy();
         copy.ByteOrder = ByteOrder.BigEndian; // default

         FixedHeader h;
         int startIndex = 0;
-        h = copy.Read(typeof(FixedHeader), data, ref startIndex, true);
+        h = copy.Read(typeof(FixedHeader), stream, true);

         VariableHeader varh;
-        varh = copy.Read(typeof(VariableHeader), data, ref startIndex, false);
+        varh = copy.Read(typeof(VariableHeader), stream, false);
         Console.WriteLine("{0:x} {1:x}", h.Id, varh.Size);
         Console.ReadLine();
     }
 }
 ```

-The Read method sets the properties of an object that are annotated using the DataMember attribute, using data extracted from an array of bytes.
-The Write method writes out annotated properties into an array of bytes.
+The `Read` method sets the properties of an object that are annotated using the `DataMember` attribute, using data extracted from a stream of bytes.
+The `Write` method writes out annotated properties into a byte stream.

-According to official documentation, [GetProperties](http://msdn.microsoft.com/en-us/library/kyaxdd3x.aspx) method of Type may return properties in any particular order.
-You need to use the Order property of DataMember to enforce the order in which values will be read.
-If the object inherits from another type that also has annotated properties, the inherited properties are read or ignored based on the inherit parameter.
-They can also be masked in subclasses, by specifying the same value for Order.
+According to official documentation, [`GetProperties`](http://msdn.microsoft.com/en-us/library/kyaxdd3x.aspx) method of `Type` may return properties in any particular order.
+You need to use the `Order` property of `DataMember` to enforce the order in which values will be read.
+If the object inherits from another type that also has annotated properties, the inherited properties are read or ignored based on the `inherit` parameter.
+They can also be masked in subclasses, by specifying the same value for `Order`.

 The [class library](https://www.nuget.org/packages/NetMemoryCopy/) is available from NuGet.
 You can get the source code, and contribute to its development, at [GitHub](https://github.com/tewarid/net-memory-copy).